 How to Write a Letter of Intent for Residency

-In your letter of intent, you want to state clearly and explicitly that a residency program is your top choice.
+It’s a short, concise (~300 word) letter that clearly and explicitly states that a residency program is your top choice.
 Similar to the “what do you hope to gain from our residency program” interview question and “what are you looking for most in a residency program” interview question answers, you’ll outline in your letter why you want to match, what you will contribute to the program and what you will gain in return.
 You will send a residency letter of intent to only ONE program for this reason.
 Your goal is to convince a program to choose you as their top choice, too.
+You may benefit from working with an advisor during this process:

 What’s included in a residency letter of intent?

-In general, your residency letter of intent should have an opening paragraph, body paragraphs, and a conclusion.
+In terms of structure, your residency letter of intent should have an opening paragraph, body paragraphs, and a conclusion:

 When should I send a residency letter of intent?